-August 30, 2010 To the Industrial Commission State of North Dakota Bismarck, North Dakota
+To the Industrial Commission State of North Dakota Bismarck, North Dakota

-We have audited the financial statements of the North Dakota Student Loan Trust for the year ended June 30, 2010.
+We have audited the financial statements of the North Dakota Student Loan Trust for the year ended June 30, 2011.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and, if applicable, Government Auditing Standards and OMB Circular A-133, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information to you on June 29, 2010.
+We have communicated such information to you in January 2011.
 Professional standards also require that we communicate to you the following information related to our audit.